tiry/sentineljs/ReadMe.md

 #### Step1 - Bootstrap

 Initialize the app skeleton.

 Use `express-generator` for that and cleanup everything that is not needed.

+Only expose 2 endpoints:

+ - API endpoint
+ - healthcheck endpoint

+Both  implementations are for now empty.

 #### Step2 - Unable file upload

+Added a few modulees to help handling file upload ( [ref](https://attacomsian.com/blog/uploading-files-nodejs-express)):

+ - express-fileupload
+ - cors (not I will need this, but likely to make testing easier)

+Upload seems to work.
+Did not add any specific security check (like type or size): should be ideally handled at the WAF/API Gateway level.